 Class II and regional railroads are railroads of similar size to each other with slightly different definitions.
-Class II railroads are defined by the STB as having annual revenue of at least \$46 million.
-Regional railroads are line-haul railroads below the Class I revenue threshold that operate over at least 350 miles of track and/or have revenue of at least \$20 million.
+Class II railroads are defined by the STB as having annual revenue of at least \$40 million.
+Regional railroads are generally defined as operating over at least 350 miles of track and/or having revenue of at least \$20 million.